 13 Arlington (Demolished)

 13 Arlington was built as the home of Dr. William Wallace Morland, a physician, and his wife, Frances Sophia (Lyman) Morland, one of three houses (13-14-15 Arlington) he had built at the same time on land he purchased from the Commonwealth of Massachusetts on November 27, 1858.
 The Morlands previously had lived at 35 Hancock.
-They continued to live at 13 Arlington in 1866, but had moved to 90 Charles by 1867 and then to 231 Beacon.
+They continued to live at 13 Arlington in 1866, but had moved to 90 Charles by the end of the year.
+By 1869, they had moved to 231 Beacon.

 Click here for an index to the deeds for 13 Arlington.